Skip to main content

 August 5-6

-This two-day course focuses on a select number of coding methods through manual applications and supplemental, exploratory data analysis with the ChatGPT platform.
+This two-day course focuses on a select number of coding practices, including process coding and in vivo coding, and will provide opportunities for in-class exercises and activities.
 Participants will review:

 • foundation principles for coding qualitative data

-Participants are strongly encouraged (but are not required) to have access to an AI platform such as ChatGPT during the course for selected data analysis activities.
-Course content is derived from Saldaña’s The Coding Manual for Qualitative Researchers (5th edition, 2025; Sage Publishing).
+Course content is derived from Saldaña’s The Coding Manual for Qualitative Researchers (5th edition, 2025; SAGE Publishing).